zyc123456zzz/zyc123456zzz/README.md

-- 👋 Hi, I’m @zyc123456zzz
+- 👋 Hi, I’m @zyc123456zzz,
-- 👀 I’m interested in c++
+- 👀 I’m interested in c++, python,
-- 🌱 I’m currently learning c++, qt,
+- 🌱 I’m currently learning PyTorch, c++,
-- 💞️ I’m looking to collaborate on c++ projects and some qt projects, welcome to contact with me!
+- 💞️ I’m looking to collaborate on c++ projects and some DL or RL projects, welcome to contact with me!
 - 📫 email me at 2375850344@qq.com!

 <!---